coandco/log-exporters/README.md

 note is the version of OpenSSL (versions after 1.0.2 don't have libeay.dll included, which is needed for linking purposes) and the
 32/64-bit nature of it, which must match the version of Python you have installed.
 Once I had both of those working, the `pip install` command worked and I had the library available to use on my system.

+On Mac, this is easiest with [Homebrew](https://docs.brew.sh/Installation).
+Once you have Homebrew up and going, install the `sqlcipher` package with this command:

+    brew install sqlcipher

+Then, use pip to install `pysqlcipher`, but leave off the `--bundled` to make it link to the system copy of `libsqlcipher`:

+    pip install --user pysqlcipher